vkoop/dotfiles/README.md

 System configurations like PATH variable are initialized inside of:

     system/path.zsh

+All files and dirs that should be linked into the home-folder have the following naming convention:

+    "file.symlink"

+or

+    "dir.symlink"

 ## how it works
 Beside of oh-my-zsh, inside of zshrc zsh-scripts are loaded recursivly from all directories inside of "dotfiles".
 Scripts inside of "load_excluded" are not loaded seperatily.
 The folder is used mainly for oh-my-zsh.